Kodava people: Caste reservations

 Around 2000, some of the Kodava language speakers were included in the Other Backward Classes list of Karnataka.
 The Kodavas were listed as Kodagaru under the Category III A of the Other Backwards Caste (OBC) List of Karnataka State Government.
 The Coorg National Council had appealed to the State Government to correct this and mention them as Kodavas and to include them in the Central Government Other Backward Castes (OBC) List.
 Among the other castes included in the Category III A of the State OBC List are the Kodagu Gowda (Gowda).

 The Amma Kodava, the Kodagu Banna and the Kodagu Heggade have been included under the Category II A of the State OBC list, while the Kodagu Kapala have been included under Category I A of the State OBC List.
-All four have been included in the Central Government Other Backward Castes (OBC) List.
+All four have been included in the Central Government Other Backward Castes (OBC) List. kodava kembati and kodava kudiya have been included in Scheduled caste and Scheduled tribe List of Karnataka Respectively.

 Eminent Kodavas

 Eminent Kodavas

 The Kodavas have contributed immensely towards the growth of the Indian nation, despite them being in small numbers.
 Their most significant contributions are in the armed forces and in sports.
 Originally being land-owning militiamen farmers from Kodagu, hence their traditional twin occupations were as agriculturists and as soldiers.

 The Kodava ancestors grew paddy and plantation crops like bananas and pepper, their descendants are now into coffee cultivation.
 The distinguished among them had been local chieftains, palace officials, officers of the Raja's army and brave battle veterans, therefore invariably having attained fame in either government service or in the local army.